yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 * A new error code value: **native_app2app_unsupported**
 * A new error_description value for *invalid_request* error: **native_callback_uri_not_claimed**.

-## App2App with OAuth Brokers requires a web browser
+## App2App across trust domains requires a web browser

 ~~~ aasvg
 {::include art/app2app-w-brokers-and-browser-2.ascii-art}
 ~~~
 {: #app2app-w-brokers-and-browser title="App2App across trust domains using browser" }

-Since no native app claims the url's of redirecting Authorization Servers (*OAuth Brokers*), mobile OS' default to using the system browser as the User Agent.
+Since no native app claims the urls of redirecting Authorization Servers (*OAuth Brokers*), mobile Operating Systems default to using the system browser as the User Agent.

 ## Impact of using a web browser